ioulian/frontend-workflow/README.md

 These are our own TODO's that might, or might not be included in this workflow, based on priority, ease of use/configuration and performance gain/penalty.
 If you want to implement them or help us out, you can always let us know!

+- (HIGH PRIO) Add offline.html for pages user hasn't visited yet.
 - (MED PRIO) Add prefetch tags to HTML for CSS and JS
 - (MED PRIO) Change factory to https://github.com/fasttime/polytype, it's a better module
-- (MED PRIO) Remove temp files from build
 - (LOW PRIO) Follow [Gimli](https://gimli.app/) to add it in the future
 - (LOW PRIO) Change lazy loading to this way: https://addyosmani.com/blog/lazy-loading/
 - (LOW PRIO) Change fixed header implementation to https://pqina.nl/blog/applying-styles-based-on-the-user-scroll-position-with-smart-css/ maybe?